UCAS code: W500

 For more information about the University of Winchester's terms and conditions click here.

-Throughout the programme students integrate critical, creative and physical approaches to develop strong choreographic and performance skills.
-They use analytical and theoretical frameworks to support reflective practices and work both independently and collaboratively to facilitate and produce dance with a clear artistic vision.
-There are regular technique classes in a variety of styles including Graham, Cunningham, Limon, Jazz, Release, Improvisation and Contact.
+Throughout the programme you integrate critical, creative and physical approaches to develop strong choreographic and performance skills.
+A range of analytical and theoretical frameworks overarch a reflective practice of dance.
+You are encouraged to work both independently and collaboratively in order to facilitate and produce performances with a clear artistic vision.
+Regular technique classes allow you to build physical skills through diverse training approaches including Graham, Cunningham, Limon, Jazz, Release, Somatic Practices, and Improvisation.

-In Year 1, students are introduced to choreography and performance, and to the wider interdisciplinary artistic, cultural, social and historical contexts which underpin the study and practice of dance.
-Students work with music and with the body as a source of creativity.
-They are encouraged to view performances of professional dance work, supported by visits from established dance companies and practising artists.
+In Year 1, you are introduced to choreography and performance, and to the wider interdisciplinary artistic, cultural, social and historical contexts which underpin the study and practice of dance.
+You work with music and with the body as a source of creativity.
+You are encouraged to view performances of professional dance work, supported by visits from established dance companies and practising artists.

-In Year 2, students extend their choreographic skills to explore collaborative processes through site, screen and broader interdisciplinary perspectives to refine their dance ideas.
+In Year 2, you extend your choreographic skills to explore collaborative processes through site, screen and broader interdisciplinary perspectives, expanding and refining your ideas about dance performance.
 A range of specialist performance practices are available to study as optional modules.

-In Year 3, students work towards their Extended Independent Study Project which may take the form of a self-choreographed performance, a dance, movement, screen or teaching investigation or a piece of written work.
-This self-directed work is supported by a range of theoretical and practical classes in which students explore current concerns within contemporary dance.
+In Year 3, you work towards either a Collaborative Project or an Extended Independent Study Project.
+The latter may take the form of a self-choreographed or directed performance, an investigation of movement, choreography, technology, performance or facilitation or a written dissertation.
+This work is supported by a range of theoretical and practical classes and placements through which you explore current aspects and features of the contemporary field.

-Students create and perform their own works on campus, in local theatres and at other venues.
-Students also have the opportunity to engage with professional dance practice and performance via visiting artist teachers.
-The programme has strong links with regional and national dance organisations such as The Point, Theatre Royal Winchester, Wessex Dance Academy, Yorke Dance Project and Zoielogic.
+You create and perform your own works on campus, in local theatres and at other venues.
+You also have the opportunity to engage with professional dance practice and performance via visiting artist teachers.
+The programme has strong links with regional and national dance organisations such as The Point, Theatre Royal Winchester, Wessex Dance Academy, Pavilion Dance SW, Yorke Dance Project and Zoielogic.
+Artists from Protein Dance, Tavaziva Dance, Impermanence Dance Theatre, Sole Rebel Tap, Formed View and Blue Apple Dance Theatre have recently created work with students, supporting their learning in and through devising and performance.

 The University offers excellent facilities for both performance and rehearsal.
 The Performing Arts Studios provide six bespoke spaces and offer the latest technology for student productions.
 The Studios are located on the King Alfred Campus close to the Performance Gymnasium and other facilities in the Bowers Building.